SystemsApproach/tcpcc/tcp_ip.rst

 will be traversed to reach the destination.
-For example, the sending machine might be directly connected to a relatively fast Ethernet—and capable of sending data at a rate of 10 Gbps—but somewhere out in the middle of the network, a 1.5-Mbps link must be traversed.
+For example, the sending machine might be directly connected to a relatively fast Ethernet—and capable of sending data at a rate of 10 Gbps—but somewhere out in the middle of the network, a 1.5 Mbps link must be traversed.
 And, to make matters worse, data being generated by many different sources might be trying to traverse this same slow link.
+Even a fast link will get congested if enough flows converge on it.
 This is the essential factor leading to congestion, which we will address in later chapters.

 Segment Format